North Macedonia women's national handball team: History

 The first women's handball teams in Macedonia emerged in the second half of the 1940s.
 Soon, the Macedonian Handball federation started to organize national championships in big handball -11 players on a soccer field size.
 By the 1960s it was transformed into small handball or indoor handball.
 Macedonian champions were qualified for the federal Yugoslav Championship instead of European cup competitions.
 The best Macedonian players played for the Federal Team of Yugoslavia.
 In the time of the federation 6 of the constitutional republics were sending one federal team to compete at the Olympics and World cup.
 Macedonia was participating within the federal team from 1950 till 1991.
 After the split of the federation, as a single republic from 1992 till 1994 Macedonia didn't manage to enter the qualifications for EC, WC and OG.
 Since 1995, Macedonia participates as a single Republic to all qualifications and Championship tournaments.

 At the 1992 Olympics, the Yugoslavia team was banned to participate.
 At the World Cup 1993 only teams from the Olympics qualified so the Macedonian team did not have a chance to qualify.
 For the first European Championship 1994 team Macedonia didn't enter the qualifications.
 For the World Cup 1995, only teams from EURO 1994 qualified so again team Macedonian didn't get a chance to participate.
 Since EURO 1996 team Macedonia is regular in the qualifications.
-It entered 5 European Championships first one in 1998 then in 2000, 2006, 2008 and 2012.
+It entered 7 European Championships first one in 1998 then in 2000, 2006, 2008, 2012.
 Most successful was the 2008 when they finished 7th as a host.
-The Macedonia team qualified for the Euro 2022 as a host nation again.
-For the World Cup's they entered five times (1997, 1999, 2001, 2005 and 2007).
+The Macedonia team qualified for the Euro 2022 as a host nation again.After hosting 2022, the national team had a successful qualifications and entered EURO 2024.For the World Cup's they entered five times (1997, 1999, 2001, 2005 and 2007).
 The most successful was in 1997 when they finished in 7th place.
 For the Olympic tournament, they had the best chance in 1999 World Cup when first they lost the 1/4 final game.
 Then after in the classification games for the 5th place – last spot that qualifies for the Olympics finished 8th and did not qualify.